Skip to main content

 About the proposed changes and potential measures

-Marlborough Sounds blue cod are a taonga which play an important role in the local ecosystem, and support an iconic fishery for many Kiwis.
+Marlborough Sounds blue cod are a taonga that play an important role in the local ecosystem and support an iconic fishery for many Kiwis.

 Over the years, pressure on the stock has increased, with high fishing effort and cumulative stressors such as sedimentation, benthic disturbance, and marine heatwaves.